humbug/phar-updater/README.md

 ```

 Remember to regenerate the version file for each new phar build you want to distribute.
+Using `sha1sum` adds additional data after the hash, but it's fine since the hash is
+the first string in the file which is the only requirement.

 If using OpenSSL signing, which is very much recommended, you can also put the
 public key online as `myname.phar.pubkey`, for the initial installation of your
 phar.
-However, please note that phar-updater will never download this key, will
+However, please note that phar-updater itself will never download this key, will
 never replace this key on your filesystem, and will never install a phar whose
 signature cannot be verified by the locally cached public key.

+If you need to switch keys for any reason whatsoever, users will need to manually
+download a new phar along with the new key.
+While that sounds extreme, it's generally
+not a good idea to allow for arbitrary key changes that occur without user knowledge.
+The openssl signing has no mechanism such as a central authority or a browser's trusted
+certificate stash with which to automate such key changes in a safe manner.